mlemacio/mergeLines/README.md

     - Storing references to a segment instead of making copies
 - Batching operations
     - Instead of processing each line one by one, wait for many and do similar operations in parallel (Helps i-cache)
+    - Makes it very easy to vectorize / utilize SIMD instructions in the future
 - Use of alignas()
     - Both the coord and line type are 32 or 64 byte aligned, ensuring ease of use with caching
 - Use of std::move() and generally moving objects through a pipeline instead of keeping references everywhere (Similar to Rust)